Data for the Correspondence Network of Benjamin Franklin During the London Years: Letters, People, Places

 Death Year Here we record the year a person died, if known.

 For biographical information, we rely on information supplied by the online and published PBF, the Oxford Dictionary of National Biography, and American National Biography Online.
-As the ____ interactive visual indicates, it is important to remember how much remains unknown or uncertain with respect to biographical information for Franklin’s correspondents.
+As the Breve visualization at the top of this page indicates, it is important to remember how much remains unknown or uncertain with respect to biographical information for members of Franklin’s social network.

-The process of converting information from the documents contained in Benjamin Franklin’s papers to “data” presented us with important reminders both of the scope as well as the limits of converting messy sources and evidence into clean, “data”-filled cells of an excel spreadsheet.
-Here, we offer a few reflections on these matters.
+The process of converting information from the documents contained in Benjamin Franklin’s papers to “data” presented us with important reminders both of the possibilities as well as the perils of converting messy sources into the tidy rows and columns of an excel spreadsheet.
+Here we offer a few reflections on these matters.

 Conveying uncertainty is difficult—if not almost impossible—when working within the constraints of a data table (an excel spreadsheet as was the case with our project).
 If the editors of the published PBF could devote paragraph-long footnotes to laying out, weighing, and assessing the arguments for or against assigning authorship of a particular letter, for example, we were faced with an either/or choice: either we listed an author or we did not.
 We had no way to communicate degrees of certainty or uncertainty that prose can handle so well.
 Nor did we have a way to communicate even a simple either/or in a single cell.
 (For those readers who are interested in this dilemma, see, for example, documents 624462 and 625485.)
-For these reasons, from time to time, consistency trumps accuracy in large-scale (large-n) studies such as this.
-See the Goals section above.
+As data visualizing tools continue to develop, we are eager to investigate new methods for conveying varying degrees of certainty.

-The “data” we present is a work in progress in some ways.
-At the moment of publication, it is as “accurate,” “true,” or “objective” as we have been able to make it.
-However, one of the reasons we believe it is important to make the tables behind our arguments and visuals public and open for examination is so that others can use them, but also improve them.
-The steps we followed when transferring information from the documents to the three tables involved a large degree of interpretation, decision, weighting of options, and all the very traditional steps historians take when examining, assessing, and using evidence.
+The “data” we present is a work in progress.
+We believe it is important to make the tables behind our arguments and visuals open for examination, so others can use them, but also improve them.
+The steps we followed when transferring information from the documents to the three tables involved a large degree of interpretation, decision-making, weighing of options, and all the very traditional steps historians take when examining, assessing, and using evidence.
 Our hope is that by foregrounding the “subjectivity” of the data itself, readers will be reminded of the deep layers of messy humanistic inquiry beneath what too often can appear as a sterile set of data tables.

-Arcenas, Claire Rydell and Winterer, Caroline.
+Arcenas, Claire Rydell.
 (2016).
 Schema for Benjamin Franklin's Correspondence Network During the London Years [PDF].
 Stanford Digital Repository.